 - To see if reading through colour works for you, just get a mixed pack of ten reading rulers or page overlays and try them out.

 - For schools, the visual stress assessment pack can quickly screen struggling readers to discover if an overlay or reading ruler could help.

 If you want details

 Many children with specific learning difficulties such as dyslexia and autistic spectrum disorders have obvious difficulties with reading and writing that impair their performance in the classroom.
 These disabilities are often, and correctly, attributed to the processing problems that have been identified as part of their condition.
-However there are many cases when a child who has been identified as, say, dyslexic, experiences reading problems that are not in fact a consequence of those "dyslexic" difficulties that are usually identified with reference to a phonological processing deficit, but which result from an entirely separate (although often co-morbid) condition which, because it exists alongside the dyslexia, dyspraxia, ADD/HD or autism, can either be masked by it and therefore not addressed as a separate issue, or confused with it with the result that other aspects of the disability may be neglected.
-This condition is a visual-perceptual disorder variously called Meares-Irlen Syndrome, Scotopic Sensitivity, or simply Visual Stress.
-In many cases, unlike dyslexia or autism, it can be remedied by a very simple and inexpensive intervention: reading through a coloured overlay that changes the colour of the page.
+However there are many cases when a child who has been identified as, say, dyslexic, experiences reading problems that are not in fact a consequence of those "dyslexic" difficulties that are usually identified with reference to a phonological processing deficit, but which result from an entirely separate (although often co-occurring) condition which, because it exists alongside the dyslexia, dyspraxia, ADD/HD or autism, can either be masked by it and therefore not addressed as a separate issue, or confused with it with the result that other aspects of the disability may be neglected.
+This condition is a visual-perceptual disorder variously called Meares-Irlen Syndrome, Scotopic Sensitivity, visual stress or simply Visual Dyslexia.
+In many cases it can be remedied by a very simple and inexpensive intervention: reading through a coloured overlay that changes the colour of the page.